-Every Associate Member of the HPA as well has being allocated a handicap should also have an umpire grade.
-Each member is assessed by an Umpire Grading Committee annually and the grade published in the Blue Book.
+Every Affiliated Member of the APC as well has being allocated a handicap should also have an umpire grade.
+Each member is assessed by an Umpire Grading Committee annually and the grade published with the APC handicap list.
 It is incumbent on all those who play polo not only to know the rules but also to take their turn as umpires.
 Once a player has reached -1 handicap he is eligible and should be encouraged to take his C grade umpire test.
-Umpire tests are held in April and May and also at other times on demand.
-On passing the test he will be graded CP until he has umpired a sufficient number of games to satisfy his club that he be recommended to the Umpire Grading Committee for upgrading to C.